tfitzpat/accellera-style-guide/accellera/chapter-3.md

 The footnote name is only used for the anchors and the numbering is done automatically in document order.
 Repeated footnote markers will link to the same footnote definition.

-### 3.1.10 Links
+### 3.1.10 Links and references

+#### 3.1.10.1 External links (URLs)

-A simple link can be created by surrounding the text with square brackets and the link URL with parentheses:
+A link to an external URL can be created by surrounding the text with square brackets and the link URL within parentheses:

+*Example:*

 ```
 A [link](https://accellera.org) to the Accellera homepage.